philbaho/top-consumers-card/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+---

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## 🙏 Acknowledgments

 - Inspired by the need for better energy monitoring in Home Assistant
 - Thanks to the Home Assistant community
 - Built with ❤️ for smart home enthusiasts

+---

 ## 📬 Support